MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 `rend` is used with a reversed span just as [span::end](#end) is used with a span.

-The value returned by `rend` should not be dereferenced.
+The value returned by `rend` shouldn't be dereferenced.

 ### Example